ot-pentest/ot-map/README.md

 ---

 ## TODO:
-Automatic download of advisories.atom
+[ ] Automatic download of advisories.atom
-See all cards in the rack and get info
+[ ] See all cards in the rack and get info
-Get more devices info from Beckhoff, Schneider and more
+[ ] Get more devices info from Beckhoff, Schneider and more [ ] Refinement of storage backend by making it classbased to improve resiliency

 ---